-More and more, Software as a Service is becoming users’ preferred software delivery method — and that trend doesn’t show any signs of slowing.
-Technavio reports the global SaaS market will grow by $60.36 billion from 2019 to 2023, a CAGR of 9.22 percent.
+More and more, Software as a Service is becoming users’ preferred software delivery method – and that trend doesn’t show any signs of slowing.
+Technavio reports the global SaaS market will increase by $99 billion from 2020 to 2025, a CAGR of 11 percent.

 There are numerous factors driving growth.
-SaaS gives users the option to pay for software on a subscription basis rather than with an upfront capital expenditure, puts the burden for updates and software patches on the vendor, and it makes it easier for businesses to scale.
-Technavio points out that AI-enabled SaaS solutions that will give users more value from their data will drive growth even more.
+SaaS allows users to pay for software on a subscription basis rather than with upfront capital expenditure, putting the burden for updates and software patches on the vendor and making it easier for businesses to scale.
+In addition, Technavio points out that AI-enabled SaaS solutions that will give users more value from their data will drive growth even more.

 Even though Software as a Service growth represents a vast opportunity for value-added resellers (VARs) and managed services providers (MSPs), there are some missteps you need to avoid so you can maximize SaaS sales:

 1Not including SaaS information on your website